cloud-custodian/cloud-custodian/tools/c7n_org/README.md

 % [comment]: # (This file is moved during document generation.)
 % [comment]: # (Only edit the original document at ./tools/c7n_org/README.md)

-c7n-org is a tool to run custodian against multiple AWS accounts, Azure subscriptions, GCP projects, or OCI tenancies in parallel.
+c7n-org is a tool to run Custodian against multiple AWS accounts, Azure subscriptions, GCP projects, or OCI tenancies in parallel.

 ## Installation